GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/browser-support/index.md

 %}

-### setActionButton
+### setActionButton()

-Sets the action button that is displayed in the Toolbar with default tinting behavior.
+Sets the action button that is displayed in the toolbar with default tinting behavior.

-{% Img src="image/DXqUldooyJOUnj3qXSYLHbUgUI93/s8J5BjPObKYTaaMtikom.png", alt="phone showing an app that used setActionButton on the left, and a separate phone without using that api on the right", width="800", height="407" %}
+{% Img src="image/DXqUldooyJOUnj3qXSYLHbUgUI93/s8J5BjPObKYTaaMtikom.png", alt="On the left, a phone showing an app using setActionButton()(), and on the right a separate phone without the API", width="800", height="407" %}

 {% AndroidBrowserSupportTable